Finding the Day of the Week

 - 2 divided by 7 is 0, with a remainder of 2.

 - Tuesday + 2 = Thursday.
 Therefore, 2013's Doomsday is Thursday.

-- Because May 9 is a Thursday, then May 26, 17 days later, is a Sunday.
+- Because December 12 is a Thursday, then December 5, 7 days before, is a Thursday.

 Now it's your turn!
 Find the day of the week for the following dates.
 (If you need to check your answers, you can use the calculator at the bottom of the page.)